Cosmology with LIGO/Virgo dark sirens: Hubble parameter and modified gravitational wave propagation: GW luminosity distance in modified gravity

 \subsection{Perspectives for modified GW propagation at 2G detectors}

 As we have recalled above, at the level of background evolution the signature of a dynamical DE is given by a non-trivial DE equation of state.
-However, forecasts for the measurement of the DE equation of state at 2G detectors~\cite{Belgacem:2019tbw} indicate that, even for a LIGO/Virgo/KAGRA network at target sensitivity, and even combining the GW observations with other cosmological datasets, the accuracy on $w_0$ will not really improve significantly, compared to the $(4-5) \%$ accuracy that is already obtained from current CMB+BAO+SNe data.
-To obtain more significant constraints on $(w_0,w_a)$ from standard sirens, one must wait for third-generation (3G) ground-based detectors such as the Einstein Telescope~\cite{Punturo:2010zz,Maggiore:2019uih} and Cosmic Explorer~\cite{Reitze:2019iox}, but even in this case the improvement will be minor.
+However, forecasts for the measurement of the DE equation of state at 2G detectors~\cite{Belgacem:2019tbw} indicate that, even for a LIGO/Virgo/KAGRA network at target sensitivity, and even combining the GW observations with other cosmological datasets, the accuracy on $w_0$ will not really improve significantly, compared to the $(4-5) \%$ accuracy that is already obtained from current CMB+BAO+SNe data. \red{Another way to exploit BBHs as dark sirens is to make use of the mass scale imprinted on the mass distribution of BHs by the pulsational pair instability supernova (PISN) process~\cite{Farr:2019twy}.
+For 2G detectors, after five years of operations, this could provide a measurement of $H_0$ at the $2.9\%$ level or, assuming an independent measurement of $H_0$ at the $1\%$ level, to a measurement of $w_0$ at the $12\%$ level~\cite{Farr:2019twy}.} To obtain more significant constraints on $(w_0,w_a)$ from standard sirens, one must wait for third-generation (3G) ground-based detectors such as the Einstein Telescope (ET)~\cite{Punturo:2010zz,Maggiore:2019uih} and Cosmic Explorer~\cite{Reitze:2019iox}, but even in this case the improvement will be minor.
 The most recent forecasts for standard sirens with counterpart (subject, however, to significant uncertainties on the network of electromagnetic observatories that will operate at the time of ET, and to the telescope time that they will devote to the follow up of GW signals) indicate that, from ET data only, one could reach an accuracy of about $10\%$ on $w_0$, i.e. $\Delta w_0\simeq 0.1$, to be compared with the accuracy of about $(4-5)\%$ already obtained from CMB+BAO+SNe observation; combining ET data with (current) CMB+BAO+SNe data one could shrink the error to about $2\%$~\cite{Belgacem:2019tbw} (see also \cite{Sathyaprakash:2009xt,Zhao:2010sz,Belgacem:2018lbp} for earlier work).
 Even if useful, this does not look like a spectacular improvement on the current knowledge.
 For the LISA space interferometer~\cite{Audley:2017drz}, using as standard sirens the coalescence of supermassive BH binaries (which are expected to have an electromagnetic counterpart) and state-of-the-art models for the coalescence rate depending on the seed BHs, one finds again that the improvement on $w_0$ is marginal compared to current CMB+BAO+SNe observations~\cite{Belgacem:2019pkk}.

 The situation is quite different for modified GW propagation, to the extent that significant results on $\Xi_0$ could be obtained even at 2G detectors~\cite{Belgacem:2018lbp,Belgacem:2019tbw,Belgacem:2019lwx,Belgacem:2020pdz}.
 There are three main reasons for this: